KrisKasprzak/TeensyDB/README.md

 12. ability to erase a sector or the entire chip (caution: the chip requires contiguous memory for writing so memory in the middle cannot only be erased)
 13. Only 1 field scheme is allow between chip erases
 14. a concept of a field called "RecordSet" could be used to distinguish one set of readings from another--similar to a file number
 15. this library writes data to the chip byte by byte and not byte arrays.
 This does impede performance, but improves write reliability.
-Millions of fields have been written and not one bit was lost.
 <br>
 <b><h3>Pin Connection</b></h3>
 <table>